Anna Belle "Annie" (Trout) Hower was born in February 1872 in Fayette County, PA, the daughter of Isaac F. and Emma Jane (Minerd) Trout.

 Later, apparently having recovered from his malady, he moved back to Western Pennsylvania, making his home in Washington and Canonsburg, Washington County.

 On Nov.
-5, 1938, at age 49, he wed for a third time to Mary Elizabeth McKenzie ( ? - ? ), age 42, the daughter of John and Rebecca (McKnapp) McKenzie and a native of United, PA.
+5, 1938, at age 49, he wed for a third time to 42-year-old Mary Elizabeth McKenzie ( ? -1958), the daughter of John and Rebecca (McKnapp) McKenzie and a native of United, PA.
 At the time they married, Elmer was a painter, and Mary lived in New Stanton.
 They obtained their marriage license in Somerset, Somerset County, PA but tied the knot in Mount Pleasant, Westmoreland County.

 He was stricken with a cerebral hemorrhage and died at home at the age of 72 on Feb.
 16, 1961.
 A one-sentence obituary was published in the Connellsville Daily Courier.
 Burial was in Hillview Cemetery in Greensburg.

 Son Stanley Wayne Hower (1912-1960) was born on Nov.
 1, 1912 in New Stanton.
 As a 17-year-old, he lived with his grandparents in New Stanton.
 At the age of 27, in 1940, he worked as a meat cutter in a retail grocery store in Washington, Washington County, PA.
 In 1940, at the age of about 28, he married Opal Romaine Day (1920- ? ), daughter of Paul H. and Romaine (Keeney) Day of Pancake, Washington County.
 The couple had four children.
 In about 1947, they established a home in Chartiers Township, Washington County.
 Stanley later worked as a glass plant laborer and then as a clerk.
+At the death of his step-mother Mary in 1958, he was named in her Daily Courier obituary.
 After an affliction of tumors in his neck, lungs and brain, and enduring the illness for 11 months, he died at home at the age of 47 on Aug.
 30, 1960.
 Interment was in Washington Cemetery, and a brief obituary was printed in the Daily Courier.

 ~ Son James "Stanley" Hower ~